 Audit Committee of the Board consists of Independent Directors namely Shri K Ravikumar (Chairman) Shri D.J.
 Kakalia and Smt.
 Rashna Khan.
 During the year all the recommendations made by the Audit Committee were accepted by the Board.

 Auditors and Auditors' Report

 M/s.
-Pathak H.D. & Associates Chartered Accountants and M/s.
-B S R & Co.
-LLPChartered Accountants were appointed as the Auditors of the Company for a term of 5 (five) consecutive years at the AGM of the Company held on September 27 2016 and September 26201 7 respectively.
-The Company has received letters from M/s.
-Pathak H.D. & Associates Chartered Accountants and M/s.
-B S R & Co.
-LLP Chartered Accountants that they are not disqualified from continuing as the Auditors of the Company.
+Pathak H.D. & Associates LLP Chartered Accountants was appointed as the Auditors of the Company for a term of 5 (five) consecutive years at the AGM of the Company held on September 27 2016.
+The Company has received letter from M/s.
+Pathak H.D. & Associates LLP Chartered Accountants that they are not disqualified from continuing as the Auditors of the Company.